RocZi/fintechQAadvanced/README.md

 taught by Max Ong Zong Bao

-this is added to see commit
+this is removed

+now i added a new line and delete half of previous line